18F/peek-delayed_job/README.md

 # Peek::DelayedJob

 Take a peek into the current state of your DelayedJob queue.

-Things this peek view provides:
+This peek view provides:

 - The total number of queued jobs.
 - The total number of failed jobs.